StarGazer007/coursera-getting-and-cleaning-data-project/README.md

 ##Additional Information

-You can find additional information about the variables, data and transformations in the  [CookBook.MD](https://github.com/StarGazer007/coursera-getting-and-cleaning-data-project/blob/master/CodeBook.MD)file.
+You can find additional information about the variables, data and transformations in the  [CookBook.MD](https://github.com/StarGazer007/coursera-getting-and-cleaning-data-project/blob/master/CodeBook.MD) file.